WCCF is Offering Scholarships to Non-Traditional Students

 You might be surprised to learn that in Southeast Indiana, only 25% of our workforce has an associate’s, bachelors or professional degree, compared to 38% nationally.
 Yet one in four of our community’s adult workers has earned some college credits!
 That’s over 3,100 people in Washington County!
 For whatever reason, they started but never completed their post-secondary education.
 This represents a tremendous amount of untapped potential in our community.

-The following criteria have been established for this first round of scholarships:
+The following criteria have been established for scholarships:

 - Scholarship applicants must be a minimum of 28 years old as of the date of application.